← All posts

 Walk into ten marketing departments and you will see the same picture in nine of them.
 The SEO team owns one dashboard.
 The paid media team owns another.
 The social team owns a third.
 The agency reports its numbers in a fourth.
 Each channel runs its own playbook, optimizes its own metrics, and quietly competes for the same budget.
 The brand pays for all of it, and the channels barely talk to each other.

 That is the silo problem, and it is the single largest tax on modern marketing spend.
-Channels that should be reinforcing each other end up running in parallel, and the compounding effect that an integrated campaign produces never gets a chance to start.
+Channels that should reinforce each other run in parallel instead, and the compounding effect of an integrated campaign never gets a chance to start.

 What Integration Actually Looks Like